Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Bits of incinerated bone lie strewn atop a marble slab in the center of the crypt.
 Lying amid the bones are fragments of a shattered spear with a silvered head.
 The walls and domed ceiling of the crypt are covered with scorched murals that depict legions of infantry and cavalry clashing on battlefields.
 _____

 A mending cantrip can repair the spear which ls broken into three pieces of roughly equal length.
-If repaired, it can be wielded as a silvered, nonfu�gicafspear.. .......
+If repaired, it can be wielded as a silvered, nonmagical spear.

-FORTUNES OF RAVENLO]"T .
+FORTUNES OF RAVENLOFT

-.
-If your card reading reveals that a treasure is here, it is . in·a secret comriartment �nder Grislek's remains.
-Once
+If your card reading reveals that a treasure is here, it is in a secret compartment under Grislek's remains.
+Once his charred bones are cleared away, the compartment can be found and opened without an ability check.

-. hischarredbonesateclearedaway,thecompartment :·,c�ntie. ·foμr.:idaridopenedwithoutanabilitycheck.

 CRYPT 39
 Beucephalus, the Wonder Horse: May the flowers grow ever brighter where he trods

 The door to this crypt is larger than all the others, 6 feet wide by 8 feet tall.
 Removing or resetting the slab requires a successful DC 20 Strength check.
 When the door is opened, read:
+____

-Dry, hot air and smoke billow from the crypt as a black horse with a flaming mane and fiery hooves emerges.
-Smoke billows from its nostrils as it rears up to attack.
+"Dry, hot air and smoke billow from the crypt as a black horse with a flaming mane and fiery hooves emerges.
+Smoke billows from its nostrils as it rears up to attack."
+____
 The nightmare, Beucephalus, is [[Strahd]]'s steed.
 It has 104 hit points.
 If the characters slay it, [[Strahd]] hunts them down mercilessly.
 When the steed wants to leave the castle, it flies up the central shaft of the high tower (area K18a), exiting through the gash in the tower roof (area K59).

 CRYPT 40
 Tatsaul Eris - Last ofthe Line
+____

-A skeleton draped in rags lies atop a marble slab in the center of the crypt.
-Mounted on the north, east, and south walls are three unlit torches in iron brackets.
+"A skeleton draped in rags lies atop a marble slab in the center of the crypt.
+Mounted on the north, east, and south walls are three unlit torches in iron brackets."
+____
 When a creature enters this tomb for the first time, the torches burst into flame and continue to burn until they are spent or extinguished.

 Examination of the skull and bones reveals that they are plaster facsimiles.

 K85.
 SERGEI'S TOMB
 A portcullis is closed in the archway into this tomb.
 Lifting it requires a successful DC 25 Strength check.
+____

-White marble steps descend to a tomb that has a vaulted ceiling thirty feet overhead.
+"White marble steps descend to a tomb that has a vaulted ceiling thirty feet overhead.
 A stillness-a calm amid the storm-is felt here.
 In the center of the tomb, a white marble slab supports an intricately inlaid coffin.
 Chiseled into the slab is a name: Sergei von Zarovich.
 To the north, behind the coffin, are three alcoves.
 A beautifully carved statue stands in each alcove-a stunning young man flanked by two angels-looking as polished and new as the day each was placed there.
-An iron lever protrudes from the south wall, west of the tomb's entrance.
+An iron lever protrudes from the south wall, west of the tomb's entrance."
+____
 Raising the lever lifts the portcullis at the top of the stairs.
 Pulling it down lowers the portcullis.

 The coffin opens easily to the touch of a lawful good creature.
 Otherwise, opening it requires a successful DC 15 Strength check Sergei's flesh has been magically preserved, and at first glance it looks like he is sleeping in his casket.